GuglioIsStupid/meme-mod/README.md

 	* Linux - `~/.local/share/love/funkin-rewritten/screenshots`
 	* Nintendo Switch - `./funkin-rewritten/screenshots`
 * 8 - Open debug menu
 * DO NOT PRESS 7.
-WE HATE 7.
+WE HATE 7. (especially on the main menu)

 # Settings
 The settings file can be found in the following places on the following systems: